adivyas99/Zindi-Financial-Inclusion-project/README.md

 Successfully made a predictive model of Financial Inclusion problem on Zindi Africa.
 Got an accuracy of 92% on the the Deep neural network model.

-NOTE: this project was for the pre qualifier round of Ai Hack Tunisia.
+NOTE: This project was for the pre qualifier round of Ai Hack Tunisia 2019.